 Thanks to the people at the Australian Museum of Motion Picture and Television Inc,

-Australia’s theatres have been well documented on their website.
+Australia’s theatres have been well documented on its website.

 The following information has been used from “Cinema Web : Kalamunda to Kwinana”